charlie89/yamahago/README.md

 yamahago
 ========

-In the process of writing an HTTPproxy in Go, I started using it to intercept traffic between the iPhone app for the Yamaha RX-A720 that sits in my living room.
-I used the intercepted requests to build this little controller (and also discover that the thing has a web UI).
+Controls your Yamaha AV/Receiver, should work with most RX-V* or RX-A* AV/Receivers.

+The compiled program has very little latency compared to something bigger like yamaha-nodejs.
+I use this script to control my AV-Receiver right off the G-Keys on my gaming keyboard.

 Turn the volume up 2db:

-    lollipop:go erin$ bin/yamaha -h 192.168.1.83:80 -c up
+    yamaha -h 192.168.1.21 -c up
-    200 OK

 Turn the volume down 2db:

-    lollipop:go erin$ bin/yamaha -h 192.168.1.83:80 -c down
+    yamaha -h 192.168.1.21 -c down
-    200 OK

-Set the volume to -34.0db:

-    lollipop:go erin$ bin/yamaha -h 192.168.1.83:80 -c 340
-    200 OK

 Toggle mute/unmute:

-    lollipop:go erin$ bin/yamaha -h 192.168.1.83:80 -c mute
+    yamaha -h 192.168.1.21 -c mute
-    200 OK

 Power on:

-    lollipop:go erin$ bin/yamaha -h 192.168.1.83:80 -c on
+    yamaha -h 192.168.1.21 -c on
-    200 OK

 Power standby:

-    lollipop:go erin$ bin/yamaha -h 192.168.1.83:80 -c off
+    yamaha -h 192.168.1.21 -c off

-    200 OK
+Switch to input HDMI1: (hdmi1-hdmi5 implemented)
+    yamaha -h 192.168.1.21 -c hdmi1

+Switch to input SERVER:
+    yamaha -h 192.168.1.21 -c server

+Switch to input NET RADIO:
+    yamaha -h 192.168.1.21 -c netradio

+Special thanks to boboTjones for this beautiful template, it saved me a lot of work.